 The Respondent has not appeared formally or informally to controvert the evidence submitted by the Complainant.
+It registered the disputed domain name <adeccostaffingsolutionsindia.com> on September 2, 2023.

 RIGHTS

 The Complainant has, to the satisfaction of the Panel, shown the disputed domain name is identical or confusingly similar to a trademark or service mark in which the Complainant has rights (within the meaning of paragraph 4(a)(i) of the Policy).